difference between pert and cpm

 CPM is also a project management technique that is used to schedule and complete projects.
 CPM is primarily used in manufacturing and construction industries to determine the shortest time to complete a project.
 CPM helps to identify the critical path, which is the sequence of tasks that must be completed on time to keep the project on schedule.

-See also difference between front loader and top loader
+See also difference between pharmacokinetics and pharmacodynamics

 The main difference between PERT and CPM